Boca Grande is the "Tarpon Fishing Capital of the World." Come Take Your Shot at the Silver King!

 Ask any fisherman what the best way to catch one of these beautiful fish is and it will spark an argument.
 That is because no one can say what the best way is, but there are a few methods for reeling in the “Silver King.”

-Tarpon are the most sought after inshore game fish.
+Tarpon are the most sought after inshore game fish in South West Florida.
 They are world-class fighters and guaranteed excitement.
-Tarpon are the meanest, most tenacious, hardest hitting inshore fish in the Atlantic Ocean if not the world.
+Tarpon are the meanest, most tenacious, hardest hitting inshore fish in the Gulf Water if not the world.
 It has consistently been ranked in the top ranking of toughest fish on earth and is rated 9.5 out of ten in surveys of the toughest fish to land.

 An average sized “Silver King” can be reeled in in about 30 minutes to an hour, but larger fish can fight with you for two hours or more.
 When it comes to fishing for tarpon it is said that it is not how many fish you land and reel into the boat, but instead, it’s about the battles fought and the number of jumps seen.
 Tarpon have extremely hard heads and mouths.
 Their mouths are huge but sometimes keeping the hook in the mouth can be tricky and while you might have been fighting for a while all of a sudden your line is dead and the fish has slipped its hook.
 One of the biggest reasons for this is when they do their flying leaps and shake their heads violently the hooks have a tendency to be spit out.
+Most Tarpon have very hard jaws which makes it difficult to get the hooks set.
 Many of the older fish are notorious for having this happen when reeling them in.
 So count your blessings for the fight and the jumps because that may be all that you get sometimes.
 Also, as mentioned before many predators are waiting for an easy meal of a tired tarpon, so not all of your catches will make it to the boat.
 Some will become a hungry shark’s meal.

 Pound for pound tarpon are the hardest fighting inshore fish and also the most fun to catch.
 Native Salt Charters has a captain that knows the waters of the Boca Grande Pass and knows where the best places are to get you onto the fish.
 Let Captain Justin and his crew give you some memories you will not soon forget.